For Beginners: How to Add Worker Nodes to Home K8s

 Table of Contents

 In the previous article, I set up just the master node for the time being, but this time is the continuation.
-I will add a worker node and finally grow it into something “cluster-like”.
+I will add a worker node and finally grow it into something that actually qualifies as a “cluster.”

 おうちKubernetesを構築してみた話【kubeadm + CRI-O + Cilium】